ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 #### Ignore some files or directories while packaging using .ligoignore

-You can specify some file or directories which you want to keep out of the LIGO package (keys, deploymet scripts, etc.) in a `.ligoignore` file.
+You can specify some files or directories which you want to keep out of the LIGO package (keys, deployment scripts, etc.) in a `.ligoignore` file.
-`.ligoignore` file is similar to a `.gitignore` file (you can specify glob paterns of files or directories you would like to ignore)
+`.ligoignore` file is similar to a `.gitignore` file (you can specify glob patterns of files or directories you would like to ignore)

-### Creating and publishing packages to LIGO registry
+### Creating and publishing packages to the LIGO registry

 We are going the write the `ligo-list-helpers` library that we used earlier.